In Vitro Fertilization Services

 - Coordinate monitoring visits for the donor and recipient.
 Monitoring visits include blood tests and ultrasounds.
 The recipient typically has 2 to 3 visits and the donor has approximately 4 to 6.
 These visits are coordinated on separate days to maintain confidentiality.

-Our experienced staff will guide both the donor and recipient every step of the way.
+Our experienced staff will guide both the donor and recipient through this process.
 Visit our Donor Cycle FAQ for more information about using an egg donor.

 Using Donor Sperm